suvie-eng/solidus_bactracs/README.md

 You should overwrite this with your own means of determining the RMA type for a given shipment.

+##### DF Part
+Andlor uses the key "DFPart" to enable the indication of which item was 'defective' and being returned.
+This only applies to Type 4 RMAs.

+Currently, the DF Part is the `number` on the shipment, and there is not yet an override method.

 #### API integration: Usage

 Once you've configured the integration, you will also need to enqueue the `ScheduleShipmentSyncsJob`